vedtopkar/VibeRNA/README.md

 # TS RNA Draw

 Ved's attempt at using Typescript to write a pure Javascript RNA secondary structure drawing app.
+Play around with it here: <a>https://vedtopkar.github.io/ts-rna-draw/</a>

 ## Demo